fasterthanlime/semester-project/report.md

 One downside of specialization is that it produces larger source files and thus, larger executables.
-This next graph shows, in bytes, the difference in size for three files: `sorting.c`, the C file with the actual implementation of the sorting algorith, `sorting.h`, a header file containing, among other, the structure definitions for the vtable, and `sorting-fwd.h`, which contains public function prototypes for an ooc module[^double-header].
+This next graph shows, in bytes, the difference in size for three files: `sorting.c`, the C file with the actual implementation of the sorting algorithm, `sorting.h`, a header file containing, among other, the structure definitions for the vtable, and `sorting-fwd.h`, which contains public function prototypes for an ooc module[^double-header].